The Axis of Fraud is Trying to Buy a Congressman in AZ

 They already own countless city council members, mayors and state legislators so it only makes sense that the scamera lobby would want to move on up and buy themselves a brand new Congressman as well.

-And with Ben Quayle’s penchant for posting photos all over the web for Nik Richie’s Dirty Scottsdale under an assumed identity, photo fraud vendors Redflex and American Traffic Solutions (ATS), who lurk around every corner ready to video tape you while driving, were a perfect fit for campaign financiers to the little internet prankster turned Congressman.
+Given Ben Quayle’s penchant for posting photos all over the web for Nik Richie’s Dirty Scottsdale under an assumed identity, photo fraud vendors Redflex and American Traffic Solutions (ATS) were a perfect fit for campaign financiers to the little internet prankster turned Congressman.

-George, “The Hitman” Hittner, executive general counsel of the mafia-like corporate leech, ATS, which is owned in large part by Goldman Sachs, has thrown his support behind Quayle.
+George, “The Hitman” Hittner, executive general counsel of the mafia-like corporate leech, ATS (owned by Goldman Sachs), has thrown his support behind Quayle.
 Redflex’s Jay Heiler has been Quayle’s spokesman since his 2010 Congressional campaign.

-Arizona should really be proud to be represented by such a creepy guy, who once faked having a family, just to seem somewhat normal compared to his internet persona, “Brock Landers” (also the name of a character from the almost-porn flick Boogie Nights) who spent day and night posting pictures of women at Scottsdale night clubs in various stages of intoxication and undress.
+Arizona should really be proud to be represented by such a creepy guy, who once faked having a family, just to seem somewhat normal compared to his internet persona, “Brock Landers.”
+Brock (also the name of a character from the almost-porn flick Boogie Nights) spent day and night posting pictures of women at Scottsdale night clubs in various stages of intoxication and undress.

 Don’t let Brock, err Ben fool you, those days of what some conservatives in Arizona call “internet porn” really prepared him to be a “responsible adult” and cosponsor the SOPA bill which would shut down any website at the drop of a hat if the almighty DOJ didn’t fancy its content.
 One wonders if Ben’s old buddy Nik would get a pass even though he outed him 2 years ago.
 At least Nik was kind enough to wait until most of the early ballots had been returned so it wouldn’t cost Brock Ben the election.